shanmicheal25/Goblogs/Readme.md

     In addition, please copy Angularclient frontend application from this url (https://github.com/shanmicheal25/AngularClient.git), and place into the AngularClient folder (https://github.com/shanmicheal25/Goblogs.git)

-    ALl together this application should have three folders (frontend, backend, database) as like below,
+    All together this application should have three folders (frontend, backend, database) as like below,

            1. AngularClient - frontend
            2. GoBlogs       - backend